-Four juvenile offenders were executed in the last six months of 1993, as many as had been executed in the entire preceding seven years.
-During this same six month period, Florida made national and international headlines with high profile homicide arrests of juveniles, some as young as thirteen.
+While the sentencing to death of juvenile offenders has been fairly consistent over the past two decades, the actual execution of such offenders has been much more sporadic.
+However, the 1990s may be ushering in an increase in actual executions of juvenile offenders.
+One juvenile offender was executed in 1990, another in 1992, and four during the last six months of 1993.
+These six executions of juvenile offenders comprise two-thirds of all juvenile offender executions in the entire period following resumption of capital punishment in 1973.
+In contrast, and perhaps reflecting the sporadic nature of such execution patterns, no juvenile offenders were executed in 1994 or thus far in 1995.
+During this same recent period, Florida made national and international headlines with high profile homicide arrests of juveniles, some as young as thirteen.
 In the past decade, homicide arrests of adults have risen about 25%.
 In that same period, homicide arrests of juveniles have risen about 170%.

 More than a few observers of this recent wave of juvenile homicide have announced that the death penalty for juvenile offenders is or should be the American people's solution of choice for this criminal justice nightmare.
-The spate of recent executions of juvenile offenders seems to suggest that they are right.
-However, the data compiled in this report suggest these prognosticators are apparently wrong.
-In fact, a juvenile arrested for homicide today is less likely to be sentenced to death than in the past.
+The spate of 1990s executions of juvenile offenders seems to suggest that they are right.
+However, the data compiled in this report suggest these prognosticators are not correct as to death sentencing of juvenile offenders, at least not yet.
+In fact, a juvenile arrested for homicide today is apparently no more likely to be sentenced to death than in the past.

-This forty-fourth issue of this report documents over twentyone years of juvenile death sentencing under modern death penalty statutes in the United States.
-Consistent with the general pattern over this twenty-one-year period, both the annual juvenile death sentencing rate and the juvenile death row population remain very small in comparison to that for adults, each being between 1% and 2% of the totals.
+This forty-seventh issue of this report documents over twentytwo years of juvenile death sentencing under modern death penalty statutes in the United States.
+Consistent with the general pattern over this twenty-two-year period, both the annual juvenile death sentencing rate and the juvenile death row population remain very small in comparison to that for adults, each being about 1% and 2% of the totals.
 The spiraling number of arrests of juveniles for potentially capital crimes has resulted neither in a comparable rise in juvenile death sentencing nor a rise in the number of juvenile offenders on death row.